TheJacksonLaboratory/cape/vignettes/cape.md

 1 to the number of eigentraits or traits. $x_{i}$ is the probability of the presence of the reference allele for individual $i$ at locus $j$.
-The primary purpose of this scan is is to select markers for the pairwise scan if there are too many to test exhautively.
+The primary purpose of this scan is is to select markers for the pairwise scan if there are too many to test exhaustively.

 Although `run_cape` creates files with the singlescan results automatically, it is also sometimes desireable to re-plot these results with different